friendly/MLBlogos/README.md

 ## Technical note

-The PNG images do not have a completely transparent background, so appear best in graphs with a white background.
+In spite of some massaging with the `magick` package, the PNG images do not have a completely transparent background, so appear best in graphs with a white background.
+You can see this effect in the bar plot above.